ForgeGit/ignite_wotlk/README.md

 <img src="img/fig2.png" />

-Around ~50% of the time, a fire mage will be dealing less damage than what it was suppose to do through ignite.
+In about ~40% of fights, a fire mage will be dealing less ignite damage than what it was suppose to do.

 <img src="img/fig3.png" />